Common Mistakes Car Accident Victims Make and How to Avoid Them

 In the aftermath of an accident, your adrenaline kicks into overdrive, and you may not realize you are hurting or injured.
 It is always a good idea to seek medical attention if you have been involved in a car accident.

 In many cases, an ambulance is dispatched to the scene.
-Be sure to accept their offer to examine you or transport you to the hospital for evaluation.
+Be sure to accept their offer to examine or transport you to the hospital for evaluation.

 Some car accident injuries can be hidden.
 The symptoms of back and neck problems, brain injuries, and internal injuries can be delayed.